tomasplsek/CADET/README.md

 ## DS9 Plugin

-The CADET pipeline can be also used as a [SAOImageDS9](ds9.si.edu/) plugin which is installed alongside with the `pycadet` Python package.
-To prevent conflits with e.g. CIAO instalation of DS9, we recommend installing `pycadet` into a system installation of Python3 rather than a Conda environment.
+The CADET pipeline can also be used as a [SAOImageDS9](ds9.si.edu/) plugin which is installed together with the `pycadet` Python package.
+The CADET plugin requires SAOImageDS9 to be already installed on the system.
+To avoid conflicts (e.g. the CIAO installation of DS9), it is recommended to install `pycadet` using a system installation of Python3 rather than a Conda environment.

 After the installation, the CADET plugin should be available in the *Analysis* menu of DS9.
-After clicking on the *CADET* option, a new window will appear, where the user can set multiple options: whether the prediction should be averaged over multiple input images by dithering by +/- 1 pixel (*Dither*); and whether to decompose the prediction into individual cavities (*Decompose*).
+After clicking on the *CADET* option, a new window will appear, where the user can set several options: whether the prediction should be averaged over multiple input images by dithering by +/- 1 pixel (*Dither*); and whether the prediction should be decomposed into individual cavities (*Decompose*).
 When decomposing into individual cavities, the user can also set a pair of discrimination thresholds, where the first one is used for volume error calibration and the second one for false positive rate calibration (for more info see [Plšek et al. 2023](https://arxiv.org/abs/2304.05457)).

-If the CADET plugin does not appear in the *Analysis* menu, it can be manually added by opening *Edit* > *Preferences* > *Analysis* and adding a path to the following file [DS9CADETPlugin.ds9.ans](https://github.com/tomasplsek/CADET/raw/main/pycadet/DS9CADETPlugin.ds9.ans) (should be located in `~/.ds9/`).
+If the CADET plugin does not appear in the *Analysis* menu, it can be added manually by opening *Edit* > *Preferences* > *Analysis* and adding a path to the following file [DS9CADET.ds9.ans](https://github.com/tomasplsek/CADET/raw/main/pycadet/DS9CADET.ds9.ans) (after the installation it should be located in `~/.ds9/`).
 The plugin is inspired by the [pyds9plugin](https://github.com/vpicouet/pyds9plugin/tree/master) library.

 ![HuggingFace web interface](https://github.com/tomasplsek/CADET/raw/main/docs/figures/DS9CADET.gif)